Chimoney/Chimoney-SpaceYaTech-Hackathon/README.md

 ## Getting Started & Contributing

+1. Sign up for a developer account on our [sandbox portal](https://sandbox.chimoney.io/developers)

+2. Generate your API Key on the Developer dashboard.

-1. Create a new issue for the solution you wish to work on with your team or ask to be assigned any of the issues we currently have [here](https://github.com/Chimoney/Chimoney-API-DevChallenge/issues)
+3. Create a new issue for the solution you wish to work on with your team or ask to be assigned any of the issues we currently have [here](https://github.com/Chimoney/Chimoney-API-DevChallenge/issues)

-2. Work on the solution with your team and when you're sure it's complete, submit your solution in the submissions folder
+4. Work on the solution with your team and when you're sure it's complete, submit your solution in the submissions folder

-3. Create a PR and our team will review your solution
+5. Create a PR and our team will review your solution

-4. If you wish to get assigned to a team, please fill this [form](https://forms.gle/7At1R1Ur3BrGAqhZ9)
+6. If you wish to get assigned to a team, please fill this [form](https://forms.gle/7At1R1Ur3BrGAqhZ9)

 ## Prizes